janyksteenbeek/Tubecode/README.md

-# YouTube API Helper functions
+# TUBECODE - YouTube API Client

 A simple abstraction for the youtube api - providing a fluent api that is powerful and easy to use.